Leedehai/typst-physics/physics-manual.typ

 #v(1em)

-*Note*: the complexity of this compositional approach could get the alignment wrong.
-This #linkurl("pull request", "https://github.com/typst/typst/pull/699") to Typst intends to add the support natively.
+*Note*: this complex compositional approach might get the layout wrong in some cases.
+I authored this #linkurl("pull request", "https://github.com/typst/typst/pull/699") for Typst, which intends to add the support natively.

 Function: `isotope(`_element_, _a_: ..., _z_: ...`)`.
 - _element_: the chemical element (use `".."` for multi-letter symbols)